 Smart Cells and Future Health Joint Statement on Grossly Misleading Competitor Allegations

-Smart Cells International (SCI) and Future Health Biobank (FHB) wish to highlight that Cells4Life (C4L) are spreading a flawed and grossly misleading statement that post-cryopreservation yields of stem cells from umbilical cord blood units that are processed using industry leading cell processing technologies are substandard.
+Smart Cells International (SCI) and Future Health Biobank (FHB) wish to highlight their concerns in relation to Cells4Life (C4L) circulating what they believe to be a misleading and unsupportable statement that post-cryopreservation yields of stem cells from umbilical cord blood units that are processed using industry leading cell processing technologies are substandard.

-As the majority of public and private cord blood banks use Sepax™, AXP™ or Macopress™ processing technologies, the statements propagated by C4L implies that respected establishments, including the NHSBT, Anthony Nolan Trust and transplant centres worldwide, are working with unacceptably low viable stem cell recovery levels.
+As the majority of public and private cord blood banks use Sepax™, AXP™ or Macopress™ processing technologies, we consider that the statement propagated by C4L implies that respected establishments, including the NHSBT, Anthony Nolan Trust and transplant centres worldwide, are working with inferior and inconsistent low viable stem cell recovery levels.

 Throughout the world, many thousands of patients have been successfully transplanted using cord blood units processed using Sepax™, AXP™ or Macopress™.
 In clinical and scientific literature, viable CD34+ post-thaw recovery levels of >70% are cited as acceptable and achievable for clinical use.